tristangoossens/testfilegenerator/README.md

 In this project we wanted to automatically generate the barebone test for a package

 ## Why?
-We thought it would be an interesting and perhaps useful project to make
+We thought it would be an interesting and perhaps useful project to make!